 Meditation & Guided Imagery

-Dealing with cancer- your own or that of a loved one- can be stressful, even overwhelming.
 At the time of diagnosis, it is not uncommon for our minds to become flooded with questions and worries about the future.
-For someone affected by cancer, a busy life must stretch to accommodate all that goes with a cancer diagnosis, such as having to deal with the effects of treatment, financial stress, and uncertain health outcomes.
-Those who are finished with treatment frequently face uncertainty about recurrence and dealing with the delayed emotional or physical effects of treatment.
+For someone affected by cancer, a busy life must stretch to accommodate all that goes with a cancer diagnosis, such as having to deal with the effects of treatment, financial stress, or uncertain health outcomes.
+Those who are finished with treatment frequently face uncertainty about recurrence and dealing with the delayed emotional and physical effects of treatment.